djdanielsson/djdanielsson.github.io/README.md

 ## CAREER PROFILE

 I love Automation, Open Source, and Linux.
-The perfict combination of these three are Ansible and Terraform with a bit of Kubernetes.
+The perfect combination of these three are Ansible and Terraform with a bit of Kubernetes.
 I love to problem solve and create solutions.

 ## EXPERIENCES